lidofinance/docs/docs/token-guides/steth-superuser-functions.md

 1. `approve` and `transfer` calls revert;
 2. No mints or burns can be performed.
 Note that StETH contract can mint stETH only in two cases: user deposits (tokens are minted to the depositor's address) or fee distribution (where tokens are minted in accordance to fee calculations to the addresses set in the contract — namely the DAO treasury, the insurance fund and the Node Operator's reward addresses);
 3. Users can't submit their ETH to the Lido;
-4. Oracle can't push updates on the ETH2 staking state;
+4. Oracle can't push updates on the Consensus Layer staking state;
-5. No ETH buffered in Lido can be sent to the ETH2 deposit contract;
+5. No ETH buffered in Lido can be sent to the Ethereum deposit contract;
 6. Staking withdrawals (once available) can't be performed.

 ## Superuser roles